OfficeDev/office-scripts-docs/docs/resources/excel-samples.md

   let dateRange = context.workbook.worksheets.getActiveWorksheet().getRange("A1");
   let timeRange = context.workbook.worksheets.getActiveWorksheet().getRange("B1");

-  // Get the current date and time using the Date APIs. let date = new Date(Date.now());
+  // Get the current date and time with the JavaScript Date object. let date = new Date(Date.now());

-  // Add the date string to A1
+  // Add the date string to A1.
   dateRange.values = [[date.toLocaleDateString()]];

-  // Add the time string to B1
+  // Add the time string to B1.
   timeRange.values = [[date.toLocaleTimeString()]];
 }
 ```